nevenjovanovic/aspasia/README.md

 Additional documentation of the application for the HERA Joint Research Programme "Public Spaces: Culture and Integration in Europe" (October 2017)

-## A list of Open Source contributions of PL and PI partners
+## A list of Open Source and Open Data contributions of PL and PI partners

 The list, with links, can be found here: [Aspasia-open-source.md](Aspasia-open-source.md)